 encoding2: The character set of the fallback PO file corresponding to the locale2 argument.
 The default encoding is "UTF-8".

 To learn more about the names of character sets, visit IANA's Character Set page.
-Beware that LibreOffice does not implement all existing character sets.
+Be aware that LibreOffice does not implement all existing character sets.

 The following example instantiates the L10N service without any optional arguments.
 This will only enable the AddText and ExportToPOTFile methods, which is useful for creating POT files.